 Why "let's just split it equally" is where partnerships go to die.

 A 50/50 handshake feels fair on day one.
-Two years in, when one founder went full-time and the other kept a job, when one put in the cash and the other brought the idea, that equal split quietly turns into resentment — and resentment, not the market, is what kills most startups.
+Two years in, when one founder went full-time and the other kept a job, when one put in the cash and the other brought the idea, that equal split quietly turns into resentment.
+And resentment, not the market, is what kills most startups.

 - Equity split